phalcon/documentation/docs/image.md

 ```

 ### `sharpen()`
 Sharpens the image.
-The passed integer parameter specifies the amount for the sharpen operation.
+The passed integer parameter specifies the amount for the sharpening operation.
 The range is between 0 (no effect) and 100 (very sharp):

 ```php
 <?php